 There aren’t too many other options in the immediate area (Saint Lawrence / Mont Royal), so we retraced our steps to the corner and hesitantly sized up an eatery we had just passed on our way from Bagel Etc. to Beauty’s.
 Allô!
 Mon Coco is a chain, but eating at chain restaurants is definitely not beneath us.
 Besides, given the size of the establishment (big), its 6-to-8-person lineup looked quite manageable.
 We joined the line.

 The booth they were assigned was the perfect size for three, but the man and his damsel companions didn’t seem to like it.
 Perhaps they could feel a bit of cold draft from the door.
-Or perhaps they just wanted more privacy.
+Or maybe they wanted more privacy.
 The ageing macho made a vaguely finger-snappy gesture.
 The hostess swooped in, listened, and to my mild suprise (seeing as the lineup at the door kept on growing), agreed to relocate the troika to a big, six-person booth away from the entrance – clearly a sub-optimal move, assuming that the idea was to maximize the number of seated rush-hour customers.
 Oh, she’s just being nice, I thought.
 In any case, what do I know about seating triage in restaurants?

 All of this was playing out without my giving the trio any particular attention, simply due to my facing the door and having found the group to be slightly amusing – for reasons yet unclear to me.
 The oddities kept on accumulating, however, especially where the man was concerned: nice clothes, nice hairdo, two female companions, their younger age, a promptly accommodating hostess.
 It’s nice to get some respect in your silver-hair years, I thought – even if said respect takes the form of priority seating at diner restaurants when you’re out with younger chicks.
 Still, something here was off.